What to Expect in a 200-Hour Yoga Teacher Training Program

 • What about after the training?

-• Look for trainings that focus on both the best practices in yoga teaching, as well as best practices for a successful yoga business or career.
+Look for trainings that focus on both the best practices in yoga teaching, as well as best practices for a successful yoga business or career.
+To address your concerns about finding success after the course, you might want to look into how to build a career in yoga teaching, retreats, and more.
 Also, check that your trainer will still be available to answer questions after the training is over, and that you will have resources that you can keep and refer back to whenever necessary.

 In the end, being a yoga teacher or running a yoga business is a wonderful gift to the world and to yourself.
 Best wishes on your yoga journey!